 - A feeling of urgency when you urinate

 - Cramping or pain in the lower abdomen

 - Chills, fever, sweats, leaking of urine (incontinence)

 - Change in the amount of urine, either more or less

 - Urine that looks cloudy, smells foul or unusually strong

-- Pain, pressure, or tenderness in the area of the bladder
+- Pain, pressure, or tenderness especially in the center of the pelvis and around the area of the pubic bone

 How do I know if I have a urinary tract infection (UTI)?